BeeRedRnD/EmployeeManagementSystem/README.md

 # EmployeeManagementSystem
-Develop Employeed Management System using JavaFX and SQLite.
+Develop Employee Management System using JavaFX and SQLite.